ArmandBernard/teaching-coding/CSharp/WhatIsCSharpAndDotNet.md

 Things like: Building different types of applications (console, web, mobile, desktop); Storage Access; Network Access; Accessing specific Windows functionality or information; Game design (see Unity)...

 These are just a few.

+## .NET Versions

+.NET has a few variations.
+They globally all have the same things, but may be older or supported on different platforms.

+### .NET Framework

+The .NET Framework is Windows only.
+It's the OG, dating back to the late 90's.
+It is still supported, but most companies now use .NET Core for new projects.

+One advantage of the .NET Framework over the others is that it is always installed on Windows machines and Windows update keeps it up to date.
+This means that if you are working at a company where most PCs you are going to install your applications run Windows, its a little easier to deploy as you don't need to make sure the machines have a runtime installed.

+The downside is that the .NET Framework cannot normally run on other OS's like Mac OS or linux.

+There is a caveat in that [Mono](https://www.mono-project.com/) exists.
+It's third party reimplementation of the .NET Framework to be used on other platforms.
+This, in theory, allows .NET Framework applications to run on other platforms without further modification.

+It is however slow and buggy.
+It is **not** the recommended way of doing cross-platform any more.
+If you don't have a massive legacy codebase to migrate, it's much better to use .NET Core.

+### .NET (Core)

+The new, proper way to write .NET applications.
+It is cross platform and the best supported.
+Many new features are only being written for .NET Core.

+It is open source, unlike the Framework.

+For a bit, WinForms and WPF were not supported.
+Only ASP.NET.
+They are both supported now, but not cross-platform.

+Note that from .NET 5.0, the "Core" branding has been somewhat dropped.
+Many people still call it .NET Core though, to differentiate with the still somewhat supported .NET Framework.

+### .NET Standard

+Apparently a way to write applications for the .NET Framework, Mono and .NET Core at the same time.
+It's more of a spec than anything I wouldn't bother with this.